 What is equipment inventory management?

-Equipment inventory management involves organizing, tracking, controlling, and auditing businesses’ equipment assets.
-Equipment assets may include technological hardware, like computers and tablets; machinery, such as factory equipment; or construction assets, like cranes, tractors, and chainsaws.
+Equipment inventory management is important whether you run an office or a highly specialized business.
+For instance, equipment assets may include technological hardware, like computers and tablets; machinery, such as factory equipment; or construction assets, like cranes, tractors, and chainsaws.
 In the medical field, equipment may include ultrasound machines and surgical beds.

 Every company maintains a different list of equipment inventory, but regardless of industry, businesses need to employ an accurate and effective equipment management system.
 Equipment is often worth tens of thousands of dollars, and each asset’s location, condition, and maintenance schedule can affect a company’s short-term productivity and long-term profitability.